 NM Areas Reviewed Findings

-Х Clinicians documented the medication We did not find documentation that medication

-reconciliation process that included the reconciliation included the newly prescribed
+X Clinicians documented the medication reconciliation process that included the We did not find documentation that medication reconciliation included the newly prescribed

-fluoroquinolone. fluoroquinolone in 6 (19 percent) of 31 patient EHRs.
+fluoroquinolone. fluoroquinolone in 5 (13 percent) of 39 patients' EHRs.

 Written information on the patient's prescribed

 medications was provided at the end of the

 outpatient encounter.

-Medication counseling/education for the
+X Medication counseling/education for the We did not find documentation of medication

-fluoroquinolone was documented in the
+fluoroquinolone was documented in the counseling that included the fluoroquinolone in

 patients' EHRs.
+5 (13 percent) of 39 patients' EHRs.

 Clinicians documented the evaluation of each

 patient's level of understanding for the

 education provided.

 The facility complied with local policy.